ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Update Race Manager Client Script

-You need to add the 2 text objects created in the previous section for best time and last time as custom properties on the **RaceManager_Client** script.
+You need to add the 2 text objects created in the previous section for the best time and last time as custom properties on the **RaceManager_Client** script.

 1. Drag and drop the **Best Time** text object onto the script as a new custom property and rename the new custom property to `bestTime`.
 2. Drag and drop the **Last Time** text object onto the script as a new custom property and rename the new custom property to `lastTime`.